-Regenerative agriculture is sometimes dismissed as meaning all things to all people, but to David McLean from Resource Consulting Services (RCS) the answer is clear.
-“Regenerative agriculture is about the outcomes you achieve, not the inputs you use.”
+Regenerative cropping is sometimes dismissed as meaning all things to all people, but to David McLean, our Chief of Delivery here at RCS, the answer is more definitive.
+“Regenerative cropping is about the outcomes you achieve, not the inputs you use.”

-To achieve regenerative outcomes, you need to adopt practices that regenerate healthy soil, that improve plant health, that regenerate animal and human health, that regenerate businesses, and together they support thriving communities.
+To achieve regenerative outcomes, you must adopt practices that regenerate healthy soil, regenerate animal and human health, regenerate businesses and regenerate plant health.
+Together, these elements support thriving communities.

-David McLean is Chief of Delivery at RCS, Australia’s leading provider of education, training, and advisory services in regenerative agriculture.
-“There is no one silver bullet for regenerative agriculture.
-It is about balancing many things, and fundamentally you need to have your agricultural systems spiralling up towards improved biodiversity and health, rather than spiralling down towards degradation.”
+“There is no one silver bullet for regenerative cropping.
+It is about balancing many things, and fundamentally you need to have your agricultural systems spiralling up towards improved biodiversity and health, rather than spiralling down towards degradation,” says McLean.

-Moving forward, verification is going to become increasingly important in regenerative agriculture as opposed to accreditation.
-“Again, it is about outcomes.
+In the near future, verification will become increasingly important in regenerative cropping, more so than accreditation.
+“Again, it’s about outcomes.
 If you can demonstrate that your soil carbon is increasing or that you’re building natural capital, you’ve got evidence that your farm is regenerating,” McLean said.

 Promoting biodiversity is central to the success of regenerative cropping, and photosynthesis drives biodiversity.